i-bermudezl/onix/README.md

 5. Run the app and have fun

 find the executable and run it, it should create an image called render.exr in the same directory of the executable

+> You can open the image in gimp or other image viewer supporting OpenEXR